 - Subsidies to Coal and Renewable Energy in Turkey, iisd, March 2015.

-- Coal projects in Turkey, Black Atlas (in Turkish), accessed May 2013.
+- Coal projects in Turkey, Black Atlas, accessed January 2018.

-- International Energy Agency, "Coal and Peat in Turkey in 2009", International Energy Agency website, accessed January 2013.
+- International Energy Agency, "2015 coal stats", International Energy Agency website, accessed January 2018.

 - "Kömür Atlas", Heinrich Böll Stiftung Derneği, written 2015 and translated from English 2017